 Inokura-san believes that Yamato-cha, or the tea from Nara, is connected to a way of Japanese hospitality in which tea is served out of empathy and compassion with your guests.

 Many of the visitors to the Inokura tea farm are said to have instantly become fans.
-It are these admirers of Inokura-san's tea that spread their fascination, and currently this tea is carried by first-class businesses such as the Park Hyatt Hotel in Tokyo, THE O DOR in Paris and the Bulgari Hotel in Milan.
+It are these admirers of Inokura-san's tea that spread their fascination, and currently this tea is carried by first-class businesses such as the luxury hotels in Japan, THE O DOR in Paris and the Bulgari Hotel in Milan.
 Ever since his childhood, Inokura-san has believed in the power of tea to make people happy, and it is this power in effect that continues to bring people together, sharing joy and happiness.

 TEA FARM INOKURA

 4877-2, Tsukigase Momogano, Nara-shi